Nitesh-10-shukla/Nitesh-10-shukla/README.md

 #### Design and Development
 ![Design and Development](https://pbs.twimg.com/profile_banners/1214956097296953344/1623826429/1080x360)

-A self-motivated Web Developer.
-Passionate and hardworking with penchant for meeting deadlines.
-Interested in exploring things and learning many new things and also in role with company promoting best practices and offering diverse customer projects.

-- 🔭 I’m currently looking for opportunity.
-- 🌱 I’m currently learning MERN Stack.
+I'm a dynamic web developer fueled by a relentless curiosity and a drive to create meaningful digital experiences.
+With over 2 years of dedicated practice,
+I've honed my skills across the full stack, embracing challenges with a tenacity to learn and grow

+- 🔭 Seeking opportunities to merge my technical prowess with innovative projects.
+- 🌱 Currently immersing myself in the depths of the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-- 👯 I’m looking to collaborate on Youtube.
+- 👯 Eager to collaborate on exciting ventures and share insights through captivating content on YouTubee.
-- 💬 Ask me about Python or anytech related stuff.
-- 📫 How to reach me:-[Website](https://niteshshukla.netlify.app/)
+- 💬 Let's dive into discussions on Js or any tech-related wonders!.
+- 📫 Reach out to me through my [portfolio](https://niteshshukla.netlify.app/) to explore collaborations or simply share a virtual coffee!
 - 😄 Pronouns: He/His.
-- ⚡ Fun fact:-Listening Songs 2-3 hour's everyday.
+-⚡ Fun fact: Music is my daily muse; you'll catch me grooving to beats for hours on end!

-##Skills and Experiance:-
+Skills and Experience:-
-* 💻 HTML/CSS/JavaScript
+* 💻 HTML/CSS, CSS Libraries
-* ⚛  React
+* ⚛  JavaScript, TypeScript, React, Next.js, GraphQL (Client)
-* 🕸  Node & MongoDB
+* 🕸  Node.js, Express.js, GraphQL (Server), SQL, MongoDB
-* 📅 Sql
+* 📅 Git, SonarQube, Jenkins
+* 🛠 Chrome Extensions Development

 <h3 align="center">A passionate Web developer from India</h3>